Learning to Feel the Future: DreamTacVLA for Contact-Rich Manipulation: Introduction

-Although integrating tactile sensing into VLAs is desirable, it remains difficult in practice.
-Since the underlying vision–language backbones are pretrained without tactile signals, simply adding tactile input often leads the model to disregard them.
-However, tactile sensing uniquely captures the fine-grained contact physics that vision cannot provide.
-Moreover, conventional world models primarily predict RGB observations in latent space, but generating embedding that contain all real-world information is unstable and computationally expensive.
-In contrast, vision-based tactile images have simpler structure and more constrained dynamics which can be easily encoded on latent space, making them far easier and more efficient to model.
+However, alignment alone does not guarantee that VLA models will meaningfully use tactile information.
+Since vision–language backbones are pretrained without touch, naively appending tactile inputs often leads the model to ignore them.
+This is problematic because tactile sensing uniquely captures fine-grained contact physics, such as slip and local deformation, that vision cannot provide.

-Motivated by this, we introduce a tactile-centric world model that predicts the future tactile signal in latent space (see Figure \ref{fig:think-dream-act}).
-This predictive objective both compels the system to genuinely use tactile information and aligns learning with the natural purpose of tactile sensing: to represent the evolution of local contact physics.
-Furthermore, by integrating object dynamics into tactile prediction, our model learns how both the robot and the manipulated object evolve through touch, providing a powerful and efficient alternative to conventional vision-based world models.
+Meanwhile, conventional world models focus on predicting full RGB observations in high-dimensional latent spaces, which is computationally expensive and often unstable.
+In contrast, vision-based tactile images exhibit simpler structure and more constrained dynamics while remaining highly informative about contact interactions.
+Motivated by this, we introduce a tactile-centric world model that predicts future tactile signals in latent space (Figure~\ref{fig:think-dream-act}).
+This predictive objective compels the model to actively use tactile information and learn the evolution of local contact physics.

-Nevertheless, traditional world-model pipelines typically require a learned reward model and an MPC planner to extract an optimal action sequence, which makes them slow, computationally heavy, and difficult to deploy in contact-rich settings.
-To overcome these limitations, we introduce a two-stage learning framework that allows tactile-driven policies to emerge efficiently and directly.
+Nevertheless, traditional world-model pipelines typically rely on a reward function and an MPC-style planner to derive actions, making them computationally heavy and difficult to deploy in contact-rich manipulation.
+To avoid this complexity, we adopt a two-stage learning framework that enables tactile-driven policies to emerge directly.

+In the first stage, we train the policy using only the unified multimodal perception module, encouraging it to produce a draft action from aligned multi-scale observations.
+In the second stage, we activate the tactile world model to predict future tactile states, which are fused with the policy to refine actions based on anticipated contact outcomes.
+This design allows DreamTacVLA to reason over both present observations and imagined tactile futures without explicit planning, remaining lightweight and end-to-end trainable.